-Choose the productivity tool to suit your needs
+Choose the productivity tool that suits your needs

-One of the biggest challenges at work is to stay productive for as long as possible and despite all the potential distractions.
-According to research, in an eight-hour workday, the average worker is only productive for two hours and 53 minutes.
+One of the biggest challenges at work is to stay productive for as long as possible and despite all potential distractions.
+According to research, an average worker is only productive for two hours and 53 minutes in an eight-hour workday.
 Yes, that short!
 Taking into account the number of tasks you need to complete and the amount of work you have, you probably struggle to look for ways to increase your productivity.
 You might have tried using different productivity apps and that’s always useful.
 Productivity tools, such as HeySpace, can have a very positive influence on your productivity span.

 But apart from the support you get from technology, you also need to find a technique that helps you stay in control of all your duties.
 Have you already tried any?
 Or maybe you’re looking for some productivity tips you can put into practice?
 Take a look at some of the methods we find useful and try them out yourself!